pacoispaco/paulcohen.se/content/blog/chosing-a-recorder.md

 | Sony SX2000 | ? | - | For dictation more than field recording |
 | Sony PCM D100 | Handheld: 153x51x26mm, 0.394kg (wo bat?) | 6899 kr (Thomann) | Looks like the recorder to have, but too expensive. |

-Many recorders are use by musicians and as dictaphones by journalists, so bear in mind that their reviews are based on other needs, than those of a birder.
+Many recorders are used by musicians and as dictaphones by journalists, so bear in mind that their reviews are based on other needs, than those of a birder.

 Here are a few links that discuss and review recording equipment: